 If the entire field of view is green, you are probably looking below the horizon.
-If the Use Accelerometer setting is turned on, then you'll always be looking below the horizon if you're looking down at the phone (see the question above).
-Turn off this setting, or hold the phone above you.
+If the compass is turned on, then you'll always be looking below the horizon if you're looking down at the phone (see the question above).
+Turn off this setting, or hold the phone above your head.

 Zooming out should make this clearer.
 You can also try making the horizon translucent to view the stars underneath it; go to Settings > Sky & Horizon to do this.

 Your app used to work fine, but now it crashes every time it starts up.
 How do I fix this?

 Did you recently update the operating system software on your iPhone/iPad/iPod Touch?
 Sometimes, iDevices just act strangely.
 Try rebooting the phone.
 If all else fails, completely delete the app from your device, and reinstall it from the iTunes Store.
 You won't be charged for purchasing the app a second time, as long as you purchase it from the same iTunes account that you used to purchase it originally.

 I want to display the output from SkySafari on a VGA projector or big screen TV.
 Can I?
 How?

 Yes.
 You need an iPhone 4 or later, or an iPad (1 or 2).

 If you have an iPhone 4, or 4th-generation iPod Touch, or iPad 1, just use the standard Apple iPad VGA adapter.
 SkySafari will detect the adapter when you plug it in, and ask if you want to mirror the display on an external screen.
 Click Yes.
 It will work, but the video out will be slow (about 3 FPS) since our app has to draw the sky chart twice.